Generation Data Groups

 //

-Before you create the files that attach to a GDG base you will need to create a model dataset that contains the DCB information for the files.
+Before you create the files that attach to a GDG base you may want to create a model dataset that contains the DCB information for the files.
 The model data only needs to be a VTOC entry and does not require disk space to be used.

 //* *******************************************************************